cloudfoundry/docs-services/asynchronous-operations.html.md

 When making an asynchronous request (request in which the client specifies accepts_incomplete=true), the broker can return an optional requested polling interval.
 The Cloud Foundry operator can configure a minimum interval, which will override this value and is used as a default if this field is not returned (default 60 seconds).
 Maximum supported value is 86400 seconds (24 hours).

 ### Polling Timeout ###
-When making an asynchronous request (request in which the client specifies accepts_incomplete=true), Cloud Controller will make a maximum number of polling attempts before declaring the operation failed.
-This number can be configured by the Cloud Foundry operator (default 25).
+When making an asynchronous request (request in which the client specifies accepts_incomplete=true), Cloud Controller will continously poll for a maximum duration before declaring the operation failed.
+This number can be configured by the Cloud Foundry operator (default 10080 or 1 week).

 ## <a id='blocking'></a>Blocking ##